jaspertravers/Project_Processing/README.md

 # Project_Processing
-A group project to invent together with Processing
+A group project to invent together with Processing (as a first step, more to come!)

 Current Inspirations: